Composite pulses for robust universal control of singlet-triplet qubits: Methods

 One of the simplest ways to cancel the leading order error with strictly positive values of $J$ is via a three-piece pulse sequence.
 In Eq.~\eqref{Udef:tau} we take $N=3$ and the three-piece pulse sequence can be characterized by

 where $\phi_0$ is the desired rotation angle around the $z$-axis.
 It is straightforward to verify that the evolution operator under this pulse is

-Here the deviation from the desired rotation has been suppressed up to second order in $\delta h$.
+Here the deviation from the desired rotation has been suppressed up to second order in $\delta h$ (which corresponds to the fourth order in Eq.~\eqref{errorpergate}).
 Note that this pulse actually sweeps the Bloch vector through an angle $\phi=2\pi+\phi_0$, which is the origin of the trivial additional phase factor.
 It is clear that in order to achieve error cancellation, the Bloch vector generally must be swept through more than $2\pi$ about the $z$-axis since its path is deflected from the ideal ($\delta h=0$) path in opposite directions in the ``eastern and western hemispheres."
-[One can also explicitly show the necessity of larger angles from Eq.~\eqref{nthordercorrection}.]
+(One can also explicitly show the necessity of larger angles from Eq.~\eqref{nthordercorrection}.)
 Thus the three-piece pulse sequence cancels leading order error simply by ensuring that, in the absence of $\delta h$, the Bloch vector spends an equal amount of time in each hemisphere during its rotation.
-In this section, we will use $\phi_0$ to denote the ``desired'' rotation angle, and $\phi$ the ``actual'' rotation angle, where $\phi$ is larger than $\phi_0$ by a multiple of $2\pi$.